 - In a large bowl, add the green and purple cabbage, carrot, red onion, and cilantro.
 Add the vinegar, olive oil, salt, and pepper and toss to coat.

-- Make the aji guacamole by blending the ingredients in your blender or food processor.
+- Make the avocado sauce by blending the ingredients in your blender or food processor.

 - Heat a large, non-stick frying pan over medium-high heat.
 Oil the pan then add the fish.
 Cook for 4-5 minutes per side, or until the fish starts to look crispy and flakes easily with a fork.